-OCTA's standard states that peak load factors should not exceed 130 percent during the peak period and should not exceed 100 percent for other time periods.
+The peak load factor for six routes exceeded the OCTA standard which states that peak load factors should not exceed 130 percent during the peak period and should not exceed 100 percent for other time periods.
 All routes currently have less than 100 percent average peak loads based on an analysis of Automatic Passenger Counter data from the February 2021 Service Change (Exhibit 8).
 Vehicle loads have decreased since 2018, due to a significant decline in ridership during the pandemic and social distancing requirements.